Fully Coupled Nonlocal Quasilinear Forward-Backward Parabolic Equations Arising from Mean Field Games: Linear quadratic problems

+Then equation \eqref{lq_2} has a classical solution $\beta\in C^1[0,T]$.
+Similar to the proof of Theorem~\ref{thm_mfg}, we know that the feedback $\alpha(t,x)$ is an optimal control of $P(b,\sigma,f,g,\xi_0)$. \end{proof}

-\begin{remark} Bensoussan et al. \cite{AB2} solve the forward-backward partial PDEs for linear quadratic mean field games under the condition that the volatility $\sigma$ is a constant.
-Our work cannot include Bensoussan's results because of our bounded assumption.
-However, our work also go beyond their framework.
-We do not need the linear quadratic condition and allow the volatility $\sigma$ to depend on the state and the distribution of the state.
-Our bounded assumption is expected to be relaxed by using the appropriate approximation technique.
+\begin{remark} Bensoussan et al. \cite{AB2,AB3} solve the FBPDEs for linear quadratic mean field games under the condition that the volatility $\sigma$ is a constant.
+Our work cannot include Bensoussan's results because our drift here is independent of the distribution variable $m$.
+However, our work also go beyond their framework by allowing the volatility $\sigma$ to depend on $m$.
+Our boundedness assumption in $m$ is expected to be relaxed by using some appropriate approximation techniques. \end{remark}